 Successful jury research requires both experience and knowledge.

 The goal is to understand how jurors will perceive key issues, evidence, and witness testimony.
 The Focal Point combines knowledge about communication processes with rigorous social science research methods to achieve this goal.
-Our experience and knowledge of communication theory, jury psychology, information processing, and group dynamics allows us to make substantive recommendations for your trial strategy as we assist you in preparing and presenting persuasive case presentations.
+Our experience and knowledge of communication theory, jury psychology, information processing, and group dynamics allows us to make substantive recommendations for your litigation strategy as we assist you in preparing and presenting persuasive case presentations.

 The Focal Point’s Jury Consulting Services include: